theAkito/webmon/README.md

 | ![Fifth](fastlane/metadata/android/en-US/images/phoneScreenshots/5.png?raw=true) | ![Sixth](fastlane/metadata/android/en-US/images/phoneScreenshots/6.png?raw=true) | ![Seventh](fastlane/metadata/android/en-US/images/phoneScreenshots/7.png?raw=true) | ![Eighth](fastlane/metadata/android/en-US/images/phoneScreenshots/8.png?raw=true) |

 ## TODO
+* Publish to F-Droid.
 * Add Dark Mode.
 * Export Website Entries to JSON as Backup.
 * Enable Import of Backups.
 * ~~Merge Notifications into single one, if more than one Website is down.~~

+## Note

+This is a fork of the project [WebSite Monitor](https://gitlab.com/manimaran/website-monitor) made by [Manimaran](https://gitlab.com/manimaran).

+I forked this project, because it's not actively maintained, anymore.
+For example, some not that difficult to solve issues have been open since 10 months and there has been no work done on them, despite promises of doing that.
+It's also the case, that my [pull request](https://gitlab.com/manimaran/website-monitor/-/merge_requests/4#f71fe0455681aefe79c631fdf86cd2181c8735e6) with quite a number of improvements was neither accepted, nor was it even responded to in any way.

+I want to keep working on the project and keep maintaining it, because I find this app very useful.
+However, it's hard to make better versions available for all users, when issues don't get solved by the maintainer and contributions from third parties are, as well, not accepted.

+Therefore, I am maintaining my own fork of this project, to be able to contribute to it, without having to wait forever for a pull request to be accepted.

 ## License

 <img src="https://raw.githubusercontent.com/manimaran96/Spell4Wiki/master/files/assets/images/badges/gplv3.svg" width="100px"></img>

-Website monitor is Free Software: You can use, study share and improve it at your will.
+Copyright (C) 2021  Akito <the@akito.ooo>

-Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.